 The General Fund is the Library's primary operating fund.
-It accounts for all financial resources of the Library, except those required to be accounted for in another fund, while the Library Special Revenue Funds account for the resources associated with restricted expenditures.
+It accounts for all financial resources of the Library, except those required to be accounted for in another fund.
+The Special Reserve Fund accounts for financial resources related to special projects and the Building and Maintenance Fund accounts for financial resources to maintain the Library's building and capital assets.
+The Working Cash Fund accounts for financial resources set aside for use on board approved expenditures.
 The library considers all funds to be major funds.